Find yourself to be more flexible than others or have you become accustomed to dislocations and joint pain? Ehlers-Danlos Syndrome may be the cause.

 The main takeaway should be this: healthy collagen helps to keep joints in place to prevent dislocation and pain.
 Strengthening your muscles, decreasing inflammation and recovering from stress all help to prevent injuries and daily discomfort.

 Don’t live day to day with painful joint or muscle pain from common activities meant to be enjoyed.
-If you suspect you’re suffering from EDS, let’s connect to discuss your naturopathic options.
+If you suspect you’re suffering from EDS, let’s connect to discuss how I can help.

 Most patients I help with EDS start with my Adrenal Recovery Program, which you can read about here.

 Start to focus on your adrenal recovery now—using with my self CARE method.
 This approach made a world of difference before I even knew I had EDS but then saw the associated benefits.
-Grab my FREE Guide to Adrenal Recovery HERE.
-I tell you all about how to implement self CARE in the guide.
+Sign up for my 7-day Stress Reset to help you implement self CARE for free here.

 For more on recovering from stress, read the Stress Warrior book for free online here.